In 1998 a proposal for a C++ Library Repository Web Site was posted by Beman G. Dawes. The original vision aims to satisfy two major goals:

 After 17 years of Boost development, did the library satisfied these goals?

 Currently Boost is recognized as a very powerful C++ library, for each major version many C++ libraries from the community were added.
-The Boost reviewers have an advanced C++ skills and contribute to garantee a high quality for many years.
+The Boost reviewers have an advanced C++ skills and their contributions guarantee a high quality for many years.
 Boost creators chose from the beginning to use the modern C++ techniques.
-However the entry barrier is very high, only few C++ developers could develop new libraries complaint with the Boost guidelines.
-For example we reviewed recently the Boost proposal library for dependency injection and we discovered that the advanced modern C++ techniques were used and only C++ developers with high C++ skills could develop libraries like it .
+However the entry barrier is very high, only a few C++ developers could develop new libraries compliant with the Boost guidelines.
+For example we recently reviewed the Boost proposal library for dependency injection and we discovered that the advanced modern C++ techniques were used and only C++ developers with high C++ skills could develop libraries like it .

 Currently people are more evolved as library users, but maybe in the next few years after the democratization of the Modern C++ approach people will be more evolved in contributing to the Boost library.

-The current Boost version is 1.64 and we can say that the first goal is achieved, indeed many interesting libraries are now part of the library.
+The current Boost version is 1.64 and we can say that the first goal is achieved; many interesting libraries are now part of the Boost library.
 But what about the second goal? did the website and the library helped developers to do effective programming?

-As user of Boost for many years I enter to the Boost website just to download the library, the original vision was to have a web site-centric solution but we had more a library-centric one.
+As a user of Boost for many years, I visit the Boost website just to download the library.
+The original vision was to have a website-centric solution but we had more a library-centric one.
 Developers not use the website to improve their Modern C++ skills.

-This goal is very difficult to be achieved by a dedicated website.
-However many experts and websites try to promote the use of modern C++.
-Below are some examples of websites referencing the “Modern C++” keyword.
+This goal is very difficult to achieve with a dedicated website.
+However many experts and websites are trying to promote the use of modern C++.
+Below are some examples of websites referencing the“Modern C++” keyword.
 You can visit them using the TouchGraph.

 As we can see the “Modern C++” was promoted by